tank2014gz/android-tell-me-when/README.md

 TellMeWhen is an open source application, so you are more than welcome to download this repository and implement the code in your own Android or iOS / OSX projects.

+PLEASE NOTE: The purpose of this application is to exemplify a useful and easy-to-implement manner of utilizing the WunderBar sensor modules.
+It is in no way intended for use in mission critical or life critical situations.
+Furthermore, delivery of push notifications cannot be guaranteed as they rely on the up-time and functionality of services external to the relayr platform.

 For information about our sensors, have a look at our [Making Sense of Sensors](https://developer.relayr.io/documents/Welcome/Sensors) page.

 ### 1. Logging in